YTyler/yatesRubyDatabaseReview/readme.md

 The repository can be found [here](https://github.com/YTyler/yatesRubyDatabaseReview.git)

+Additional Steps
-After cloning be sure to run 'bundle install' from the project directory to install the required gems
+* After cloning be sure to run 'bundle install' from the project directory to install the required gems
+* Create a credentials.rb file with a CREDENTIALS hash constant that houses your database connections information as the template below
+CREDENTIALS = {
+    :user => 'Your Username Here',
+    :host =>'Server Location',
+    :password => 'Your Password'
+}

 ## Known Bugs

 * No known bugs at this time
-* Definitions not yet able to be added

 ## Support and contact details